benjavalero/phoshare/README.md

 There still some disabled features and possible issues:

+- [ ] Make script to generate an OS X app
 - [ ] Export originals
 - [ ] Take into account other album types, like smart or iCloud albums.
 - [ ] Export also the images hanging from the root album.